Eschatologue/CM_wiki/docs/option/feat/feat-archetype.md

 status: homebrew
 ---

-# Archetype Feats
+# Archetype

-These feats are in the Archetype Feats category.
+Archetype feats are feats made specifically for a particular class.
+The following Feats are in this category.

 <div class="dl-bootstrap" markdown>